 “What?”

 “The Scorpion Lady is an actress named Lahu, she’s just a figurehead.
-Mabel Ereban is a sixty-year old matriarch and she’s shaped like a giant cork ball.
-She did a recruiting campaign a few years back with Lahu and it was so successful that the story went further than the Rim - which is why it’s on the vids and you believe it’s true.
+Mabel Ereban is a sixty-year-old matriarch and she’s shaped like a giant cork ball.
+She did a recruiting campaign a few years back with Lahu and it was so successful that the story went further than the Rim, which is why it’s on the vids and you believe it’s true.
 Everybody out here knows exactly who the real leader of the Scorpions is.”

 “That’s awful.”